cartrleitch/CoolBibleVerses/README.md

 Todo:
 1. Fix index table on mobile
-2. Clean inputs for tags
+2. Clean inputs for tags like when null